Ravando Lie looks at what lessons the colonial government's experience with the 1918 Spanish Flu…

 The Health Ministry has been painfully slow to implement a proper testing regime.
 Indonesia is only now rolling out mass testing, at a time when community transmission already appears to be widespread.

 Indonesia’s rate of testing is the lowest in the world.
-On 23 March, Indonesia had conducted just 2,438 tests, equivalent to just 0.02 per cent of the 10 million residents of Jakarta, or 0.004 per cent of the 49 million residents of West Java, the two provinces currently recording the most cases of Covid-19.
+On 23 March, Indonesia had conducted just 2,438 tests, equivalent to just 0.02% of the 10 million residents of Jakarta, or 0.004% of the 49 million residents of West Java, the two provinces currently recording the most cases of Covid-19.
 At least six medical professionals have now died from the virus, contributing to fears that the country’s stretched public health system will soon be overwhelmed.

 Terawan was an appalling pick as health minister even before he was faced with this extraordinary public health crisis.
 Questions have long been raised about the doctor, who is a favourite of the military elite, and his controversial “brain flushing” therapy, which has been criticised by medical scientists for failing to meet clinical standards.

 But Terawan is not the sole advisor to the president.
 Observing global developments, the ministers of foreign affairs, social affairs, finance, and many others could have informed the president that a health and economic crisis was imminent.
 Did they not do so?
 Was there a malfunction of the cabinet process?
 Or did the president not heed his ministers’ warnings?

 Early in his second term, Jokowi mentioned that there would be no ministerial agenda, only the agenda of the president and vice president.
 Ministers would be expected to follow the lead of the president and his VP.
 Jokowi listed several priorities for his second term: passing a series of “omnibus” laws to boost investment and economic growth, relocating the capital city to East Kalimantan, investing in human resources, ongoing bureaucratic reform and continued investment in infrastructure.